Minnesota

 Businesses acting as controllers must meet several obligations under Section 325M.16:

 Privacy Notice: Controllers must provide a clear and accessible privacy notice that includes the categories of personal data processed, the purposes of processing, an explanation of consumer rights, categories of data sold or shared with third parties, contact information, data retention policies, and the date of the last update.
-The notice must be displayed as a conspicuous hyperlink using the word "privacy" on the homepage or application.
+The notice must appear as a conspicuous hyperlink using the word "privacy" on the homepage or application.

 Data Minimization: Controllers may collect only personal data that is adequate, relevant, and reasonably necessary for the disclosed purposes.
-They cannot process data for purposes that are not reasonably necessary or compatible with the originally disclosed purposes without obtaining additional consent.

 Data Security: Controllers must establish and maintain reasonable administrative, technical, and physical data security practices appropriate to the volume and nature of the personal data being processed.

 Data Inventory: The MCDPA requires controllers to maintain an inventory of the data they process.
-This requirement is unique among state privacy laws and helps ensure that businesses have a clear understanding of what personal data they hold and how it is being used.
+This is unique among state privacy laws and helps ensure businesses know what personal data they hold and how it is being used.

 Consent Revocation: Controllers must provide a mechanism for consumers to revoke consent that is at least as easy as the mechanism used to grant consent.
 Once revoked, the controller must cease processing within 15 days.